Enjoy Travel to Japan!

 Frequently Asked Questions

-A. The Shimanami Kaido is a Setouchi route linking Onomichi (Hiroshima Prefecture) and Imabari (Ehime Prefecture), crossing multiple islands via bridges.
-You can drive it, but to really feel the islands, trying cycling or taking a bus for just part of the route can be very satisfying.
-Rather than pushing the distance, splitting the ride by island helps reduce problems.
+A. The Shimanami Kaido is a Setouchi route connecting Onomichi in Hiroshima Prefecture and Imabari in Ehime Prefecture, crossing a series of islands by bridge.
+You can drive it, but if you want to feel the atmosphere of the islands, even doing just part of the route by bicycle or bus can be very satisfying.
+Breaking the ride into sections by island instead of trying to cover too much distance also helps prevent problems.

-A. If you ride all the way from Honshu to Shikoku, the cycling route is about 70 km as a general guide.
-Even strong riders often need about half a day to a full day, and if you want to enjoy scenery and stops, one night and two days feels more comfortable.
-Headwinds can make it feel harder than expected, so leaving extra time helps.
-Rather than pushing the distance, splitting the ride by island helps reduce problems.
+A. If you ride all the way from Honshu to Shikoku, the cycling route is about 70 km.
+Even strong riders usually need half a day to a full day, and if you want to enjoy the scenery and make stops, 1 night and 2 days is a safer plan.
+Headwinds can make the ride feel harder, so it is best to allow extra time.

-A. There are rental bike hubs on both the Onomichi side and the Imabari side, and some bike types support one-way returns.
-Popular e-bikes can sell out early, so renting in the morning helps you secure more time on the islands without rushing.
-Rather than pushing the distance, splitting the ride by island helps reduce problems.
+A. There are rental bicycle terminals on both the Onomichi side and the Imabari side, and some bicycle types allow one-way return.
+Popular electric bikes fill up early, so renting in the morning and securing enough time on the islands makes the trip much more relaxed.

-A. In rain, bridge joints and white lines can be slippery, and strong winds can be especially dangerous.
-It’s important to switch plans and focus on island sightseeing rather than forcing the ride.
-Two-piece rainwear is more comfortable, and thin gloves can help with cold hands and steadier braking.
-Rather than pushing the distance, splitting the ride by island helps reduce problems.
+A. In wet weather, bridge joints and painted white lines can become slippery, and strong winds can be especially dangerous.
+It is important to be willing to switch to sightseeing on the islands instead of forcing the ride.
+Separate rainwear is more comfortable than a poncho, and lightweight gloves help keep your hands warm and make braking more stable.

-A. The heavier your load, the more tiring long distances become.
-Bringing water, snacks, a mobile battery, and a simple puncture fix (or a note with contact details) can help.
-Set your saddle height before you start, and if something feels off in the first 10 minutes, adjust right away—comfort changes dramatically.
-Rather than pushing the distance, splitting the ride by island helps reduce problems.
+A. The heavier your luggage is, the more tiring a long ride becomes.
+It helps to bring water, snacks, a portable charger, and a simple puncture repair kit or a note with emergency contact information.
+Adjusting your saddle height before departure and fine-tuning it right away if something feels off in the first 10 minutes makes a big difference in comfort.

 Nearby Recommended Spots